WDI-SEA/react-development-course-materials/03-Underlying Concepts/02-react-component-lifecycle-lecture.md

 **Talking Points**:

-- Notice that in the constructor, `this.addFruit` is bound to the class:
+- Notice that, in the constructor, `this.addFruit` is bound to the class:
 `this.addFruit = this.addFruit.bind(this);`

 - Now, if we pass `this.addFruit` to a child component as an `onChange` callback, it will be bound to `FruitTable` and will update its state when it's invoked.